AP Physics 2 Assignment – Electrostatics

 21. Three charged particles are arranged initially at vertices of a 30°-60° right triangle.
 When released from rest the two particles at each end of the hypotenuse accelerate initially in directions parallel to the legs of the triangle.
 Ignore gravity. (a) Given the particle at the right angle vertex has charge q, derive expressions for the charge amounts on the other two particles. (b) Determine the direction of the initial acceleration of the particle with charge q.

 22. A particle of charge q is located at the origin of a coordinate system.
 Another charged particle is located on the -axis at coordinates (d, 0).
-The net electric field at the coordinates (–d, 0) is zero. (a) Determine the charge on the second particle in terms of q. (b) At a certain position on the y-axis the vector diagram showing the net electric field is an equilateral triangle.
+The net electric field at the coordinates (–d, 0) is zero. (a) Determine the charge on the second particle in terms of q. (b) At a certain position on the positive y-axis the vector addition diagram showing the net electric field is an equilateral triangle.
 Determine the electric field at this position on the y-axis.

 23. How much energy does a single electron gain when passing through a voltaic cell with a potential difference of 1.5 volts?